December 9, 2017

 "Ruth was a wonderful member of the SMU Board of Trustees.
 She was high energy and full of enthusiasm in everything she did to help make SMU a leading global university," said Michael M. Boone ’63, ’67, SMU Board of Trustees chair.
 "As a civic leader, Ruth fell into that special category known as the best of the best.
 The SMU community will miss her dearly."

-A Dallas native and 1948 SMU graduate, Altshuler served on the SMU Board of Trustees for 50 years.
+A Dallas native and 1948 SMU graduate, Altshuler served on the SMU Board of Trustees for almost 50 years.
 She brought knowledge and understanding of every aspect of University life to her position, along with a great love of SMU.

 Altshuler has served on nearly every board or council at SMU, including individual schools, libraries, lecture series and search committees.
 She served on the executive boards of six out of SMU’s seven schools, as well as the executive boards of SMU’s libraries, Willis M. Tate Distinguished Lecture Series and the Maguire Ethics Center.
 In Altshuler's 50 years of leadership, she worked with six SMU presidents, and helped select two of them as a member of the presidential search committees which appointed Dr. R. Gerald Turner and Dr. James H. Zumberge.